MooreKyle/MooreKyle/README.md

 ### Hello 👋, I'm Kyle Moore - A passionate Computer Science: Software Engineering Student with a keen interest in Cybersecurity and Artificial Intelligence (AI)!
 I'm deeply curious and always eager to expand my knowledge in Computers and Technology.
+I thrive on projects that challenge me to integrate theoretical knowledge with practical applications, driving innovation in technology.
+I am committed to understanding the complex interconnections within my field to better shape future technologies and solutions.

 - 🔭 Currently working on:
       • **Enhancing my GitHub and website portfolios**